Skip to main content

 Alignment lasers and x-rays help to position you correctly.
 Stereoscopic x-rays are taken and compared to the treatment plan.
 Any misalignments are corrected before treatment.

-Step 5: delivery the radiation
+Step 5: Deliver the radiation

 The therapist leaves the room and operates the machine from the control room.
 The team watches you through video monitors and speaks to you over an intercom.
 The machine and treatment table move every so often to deliver radiation beams from one or more directions.